benjohnston24/pbs_loop/README.md

 its walltime has exceeded voluntarily terminates and resubmits itself for completion.

-Most of the heavy lifting in this script is done within Python.
+Most of the "heavy lifting" in this script is done within Python.
 The Python script when voluntarily terminates writes its progress status to a file and looks for the presence of the file on relaunch.
 If the file is present it will load the contents and continue.
 While this is a simple example